gnames/gnparser/README.md

 command line application.
 This approach requires sending 1 name at a time to ``gnparser`` instead of sending names in batches.
 Streaming allows to achieve that.

+``--unordered -s``
+: does not restore the order of output according to the order of input.

 ``--version -V``
 : shows the version number of ``gnparser``.